Vanuatu-National-Statistics-Office/vnso-R-training-materials/README.md

 A collection of R scripts for training within the Vanuatu National Statistics Office (VNSO).
 With open source software such as R, there are now a range of tools and techniques that can be used to reduce production time, whilst maintaining and even improving the quality of official statistics.

-> R is an open source software and it is the language of statisticians and Data analysts.
+> R is the language of statisticians and Data analysts.
 Particularly useful for Data analysis as it contains a number of built-in easy to use commands for organizing data and creating both numerical and graphical summaries of data.

 ## Resources list
 - [Introduction to R](https://www.r-project.org)